 Anna-Lise Horsley studied Fine Art at Liverpool College of Art, Goldsmiths College, and The Royal Academy of Art Copenhagen.
 She has exhibited in Britain, USA, France, Scandinavia and Hungary.
 Her works are held in corporate and private collections worldwide.

 Barry Meadows, retired project manager with considerable experience of managing large multi-disciplinary projects.
 Skilled in project management, quality management, customer focus, and administration.
-Barry is also a trustee of the Friends of North Lodge Park, and a director of the community café in the park.
+Barry was a trustee of the Friends of North Lodge Park.

 Sheila Robinson is a professional Artist whose work is strongly influenced by the Norfolk coast.
 She has many years of experience in teaching and curriculum development in Art & Design in the UK and Sweden.
 Her past work has also involved marketing and tourism developing Arts events and festivals.